 Dividend yield is a fundamental metric for investors, particularly those seeking income from their investments.
 It provides a clear estimate of the potential cash flow that can be expected in the form of dividends.
 However, it should not be the sole determinant for investment decisions.
 Investors must consider other factors, such as a company's financial health, growth prospects, and dividend payout policies.

-While a high dividend yield can be appealing for income-oriented investors, it is essential to delve deeper into the reasons behind it.
+While a high cash dividend yield can be appealing for income-oriented investors, it is essential to delve deeper into the reasons behind it.
 Companies with high yields may be mature with limited growth opportunities, while those with low yields might be reinvesting in their businesses for future expansion.

 Investors should remember that dividend payments are not guaranteed and can fluctuate based on various factors, including economic conditions and company performance.
 A comprehensive evaluation of a company's financial health and growth potential should complement the analysis of dividend yield and payout ratios.